 Cinque Terre, literally translating to ‘Five Lands,’ is a charming and widely popular tourist destination that consists of five colorful coastal Italian villages – Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare.

-But you might wonder: “Is Cinque Terre actually worth visiting?
-Or is it just another overrated destination?”
-Stay tuned to find out the answer to these questions.
+But you might wonder: Are the 5 villages of Cinque Terre actually worth visiting?
+Or is it just another overrated destination?

 - Is Cinque Terre Worth Visiting?
 (Short answer)